-This copied document is made available for the sole purpose of enabling its consideration and review as part of explanting uprecesses which the AS learning and Environment Act 1987.
+This copied document is made available for the sole purpose of enabling its consideration and review as part of exponenting uprecesses the backs that it is a part of exponent Act 1987.
 The document must not be used for any purpose which may breach any copyright.